saklis/MicroStudioRuntime/README.md

 MicroStudio Native Runtime executes MicroStudio game (exported as HTML) localy using QuickJS and then outputs result using Raylib.

 ## Project setup
-Project is configured to use Premake and MINGW G++ i686 compiler from MSYS2.
+Project is configured to use CMake and MINGW G++ i686 compiler from MSYS2.

 To compile:
 1. Install MSYS2